David Collins is Course Leader of BA (Hons) Visual Communications.

-He has 30 years professional experience as an artist, graphic designer and educator with a focus on social design and gender issues.
+He has 40 years professional practice as an artist, graphic designer and educator with a focus on social design and gender issues.
 He co-founded Graphic Works ethical graphic design agency in Bradford in 1989.
 His artistic practice is generally public, interventionist, collaborative and site specific.
 He has been commissioned widely in the UK with clients and partners including: IKON gallery, Birmingham; MOMA Oxford; Leeds Art Gallery; BBC Radio Leeds; Anglia TV “First Take”; VisionFest, Liverpool; Arts Council Year of the Artist” 2001; St James’s Hospital, Leeds; British Council, Saudi Arabia.
 His most widely known work was produced under the pseudonym Saatchi & Someone in the early 90s.

 Collins, D. (2020) ‘Swapping the pleasures: case study of a social practice artwork encouraging alternative performances of gender within the social distancing’, The International Journal of the Arts in Society: Annual Review.